-Salted Honey Sesame Almonds are a little sweet + a little salty.
-These quick-to-fix nuts are a great nibble, travel snack, or when company’s coming.
+Honey Sesame Almonds with a hint of salt are a quick-to-fix.
+A great nibble, travel snack, or when company’s coming.
 I think they’re one of the very best snacks.

 Why I’m Nuts About Being an Entrepreneur

 I read a blog post about why the author liked being an entrepreneur, which got me to thinking about my journey.
 What is it that’s driving me to be my own task master?
 I came up with these:

 I like the flexibility to set my own hours.
 I’m pretty sure I’m spending more time at work and than when I was a full-time employee for someone else.
 But I like that I have been able to play tennis, take my dog on a walk, enjoy a cup of cocoa (or a La Croix) from somewhere other than my desk, and work from anywhere.